ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-explorer.md

 ![MOBILE BLOCK EXPL Overview](./assets/how-to-use-the-ark-explorer/MobileBlockExplorerOverview.png)

 When you first arrive at [explorer.ark.io](https://explorer.ark.io) you will find the following information immediately available.
 If you are using the desktop version of the ARK block explorer, you will see a price graph on the home page.
-This interactive graph allows you to see ARK price in relation to your chosen national currency over periods of day, week, month, quarter and year views.
+This interactive graph allows you to see ARK price in relation to your chosen currency over periods of day, week, month, quarter and year views.

 ![LATEST TRANSACTION Overview](./assets/how-to-use-the-ark-explorer/LatestTransactionOverview.png)